 How we are turning hydrogen into a success story

 Building the hydrogen economy is a monumental task.
-We are undertaking the transformation at all levels – from generation and transportation to storage and distribution.
-We have also set ourselves ambitious targets for our own power plants and plan to switch to hydrogen by 2035.
+We are driving the transition at all levels – from generation and transportation to storage and distribution.
+We have also set ourselves ambitious targets for our own power plants and plan to switch operations to hydrogen by the mid-2030s.

 Download image